 Forgetting to Sign Forms

 It is very easy to make the mistake of not signing, but if you do, the document could be rejected immediately.
-USCIS will send back forms that haven’t been signed, thereby delaying the process.
+USCIS will return unsigned forms, thereby delaying the process.

-- If you’re not sure where signatures are needed, talk to an attorney.
+- If you’re unsure where signatures are required, consult an attorney.

 Not Understanding the Affidavit of Support Requirement

 All immigrants have to be sponsored by an individual who is a resident of the United States.
-The affidavit of support, also known as Form I-864, is essential for this.
-This is a contract signed by an individual, otherwise known as the sponsor, who takes financial responsibility for the immigrant.
+The Affidavit of Support, also known as Form I-864, is essential for this purpose.
+This is a contract signed by an individual, commonly referred to as the sponsor, who assumes financial responsibility for the immigrant.

-Most people who want to get a green card must submit an affidavit of support.
-The application could be turned down if this document is missing or incomplete.
+Most people who want to obtain Lawful Permanent Residence must submit an Affidavit of Support.
+The appeal may be rejected if this document is missing or incomplete.

 - Make sure that your financial sponsor meets the income requirement.

-- As evidence, you should include all the necessary documents, like tax reports and pay stubs.
+- As evidence, include all necessary documents, such as tax reports and pay stubs.

-- If necessary, you might want to use a joint sponsor.
+- If necessary, you may want to consider using a joint sponsor.

 The duration of this financial responsibility depends on one of the two following factors.

-- Until the applicant becomes a citizen of the United States
+- Until the candidate becomes a citizen of the United States

 Ignoring Medical Examination Requirements

-Most applicants require a medical check by a doctor approved by the USCIS.
+Most applicants are required to undergo a medical examination by a doctor approved by the USCIS.
 Some, on the other hand, don’t have to go through the medical examination unless they have a specific condition.

-If you don’t send in the doctor’s report, the processing may be held up.
+If you don’t send in the doctor’s report, processing may be delayed.

 - Make an appointment with a licensed USCIS doctor for your medical check.

-- Make sure you have all of your vaccinations up to date.
+- That you have all your vaccinations up to date.

 - You can either send the sealed medical report with your application or bring it with you to your interview.